dairin0d/blender-4.0-scripts/docs/mouselook_navigation/mouselook_navigation.md

   * **Auto switch** - enables or disables automatic switching between Trackball and Turntable in certain object modes
     * **Auto Trackball modes** dropdown - in which object modes to auto-switch to Trackball
   * **Show** - if enabled, the Trackball toggle in 3D Viewport's header will be shown
+* **System** (options related to the inner workings of the addon)
+  * **Keymap registration delay** - The number of frames (after script reload) to wait before the addon  registers its keymaps.
+The delay is necessary to avoid crashes, and in the presence of some other addons may need to be more than 1 frame.

 ## Keymaps